matomo-org/developer-documentation/docs/generated/master/Piwik/DataTable/Map.md

 <a name="mergeChildren" id="mergeChildren"></a>
 ### `mergeChildren()`

-Merges the rows of every child DataTable into a new DataTable and returns it.
+Merges the rows of every child DataTable into a new one and returns it.

 This function will also set the label of the merged rows to the label of the DataTable they were originally from.